turbot/tailpipe-plugin-github/docs/tables/github_audit_log/index.md

 The `github_audit_log` table allows you to query data from GitHub Audit logs.
 This table provides detailed information about activity performed within your GitHub account, including the event name, source IP address, user identity, and more.

+Currently, the table supports exported logs only in JSON format.

 ## Configure

 Create a [partition](https://tailpipe.io/docs/manage/partition) for `github_audit_log` ([examples](https://hub.tailpipe.io/plugins/turbot/github/tables/github_audit_log#example-configurations)):